SafeGraphInc/safegraph_py/README.md

 The merge_core_pattern function is designed to take a patterns DF and cross examine it with a core DF.
 The resulting pandas DF will be a DF with all of the values from your patterns DF as well as the matching values from your core DF (merge done on 'safegraph_place_id').
 All Pandas arguments and keyword arguments can be passed into this function.

+#### merge_socialDist_by_dates(path_to_social_dist, start_date, end_date, args, kwargs)

+The merge_socialDist_by_dates function is designed to merge the social distancing data from a given start_date date to a given end_date.
+The resulting pandas DF will be a DF of all social distancing data from the start_date to the end_date.
+All Pandas arguments and keywork arguments can be passed into this function.
+* start_date and end_date are strings formated as: "year-month-day"

 ## Contributing
 Pull requests are welcome.
 For major changes, please [open an issue](https://github.com/SafeGraphInc/safegraph_py/issues/new) first to discuss what you would like to change.